Keto 3-Ingredient Chocolate Souffle Cake

 • mcbinder

-mcbinder a year ago
+mcbinder 2 years ago

 But the whole entire egg is used.
 Nothing is wasted.
 The egg yolks go into the chocolate and later the egg whites are incorporated.
 No waste.